sympy/sympy/doc/src/modules/physics/vector/fields.rst

 In vector calculus, a conservative field is a field that is the gradient of some scalar field.
-Conservative fields have the property that their line integral over any path depends only on the end-points, and is independent of the path followed in the interim.
+Conservative fields have the property that their line integral over any path depends only on the end-points, and is independent of the path between them.
 A conservative vector field is also said to be 'irrotational', since the curl of a conservative field is always zero.